lkugler/DART-WRF/docs/source/custom_scripts.rst

     id = w.assimilate(assim_time, prior_init_time, prior_valid_time, prior_path_exp)

-Calling :meth:`dartwrf.workflows.assimilate` triggers the execution of the script `dartwrf/assim_synth_obs.py`.
+Calling :meth:`dartwrf.WorkFlows.assimilate` triggers the execution of the script `dartwrf/assim_synth_obs.py`.

 - Why do I need a separate script (in this case `assim_synth_obs.py`) to execute a script?
 Because some users need to use SLURM, which can only call scripts, not run python code directly.